-In relation to this NWI commitment, little change or progress has been made by jurisdictions in implementing cost reflective and consumption-based pricing since the Commission's 2021 assessment.
+Little change or progress has been made by jurisdictions in implementing cost-reflective and consumption-based pricing since the Commission's 2021 assessment.

 Some jurisdictions have strong institutional arrangements for determining water prices.
-However, some other state and territory governments appear to be moving further away from price levels that reflect the cost of water service provision (draft finding 6.1), for reasons other than meeting policy objectives through a transparent community service obligation.
+However, others appear to be moving away from price levels that reflect the cost of water service provision (finding 6.1), for reasons other than meeting policy objectives through a transparent community service obligation.

-The interim assessment highlights a need to recommit to independent economic regulation through a renewed NWI.
-Some jurisdictions have not fully implemented independent economic regulation of water utilities, resulting in costs to be borne by those who do not benefit from water use.
-These jurisdictions risk not supporting efficient water use, not appropriately signalling need for investment, and not promoting financial viability of the water industry, to the detriment of economic, social and environmental wellbeing.
+Jurisdictions need to recommit to independent economic regulation through a renewed NWI.
+Some have not fully implemented independent economic regulation of water utilities, resulting in costs being borne by those who do not benefit from water use.
+Price settings in these jurisdictions risk not supporting efficient water use, not appropriately signalling need for investment, and not promoting financial viability of the water industry, to the detriment of economic, social and environmental wellbeing.
 This reaffirms the Commission's renewal advice (11.2) for best practice economic regulation.
 This renewal advice was also supported by participants, including the ACCC (sub.
 11, p.
 6), SACOSS (sub.
 23, p.
 8) and WSAA (sub.
 15, p.
 12).